Luciano Vella

-Luciano Germán Vella (born April 13, 1981) is a retired Argentine footballer who played as a right-back.
+Luciano Germán Vella (born April 13, 1981) is an Argentine former footballer who played as a right-back.

 Career

 He started playing football for his home town club Newell's Old Boys.
 He transferred to then La Liga club Cádiz CF in January 2006.
 He endured a rather unsuccessful spell in Spain with Cádiz relegated after the 2005–06 season.
 They were then unable to bounce back the following season (finishing 5th), and with the club looking to miss promotion again half-way through the 2007–08 season, Vella returned to Argentina with Vélez Sársfield for the start of the 2008 Clausura championship.
 On 10 June 2010 Newell's Old Boys loaned the 29-year-old right wingback from Club Atlético Independiente.